top of page

 • Your business software does not have the reports or versatility that Excel offers.

 Since 2007, as Business Process Improvement consultants, we have yet to engage with a client who does not have at least some spreadsheets throughout the organization.
 Instead, they are being used for inventory planning, production planning, product costing, human resources, production execution, finance, sales leads, quality control, company picnics, and just about every other imaginable business area.
+Nearly all these clients possessed a competent business information system but depended on spreadsheets for daily business operations.

-How does all this start?
+How does all this start with spreadsheets?

 Excel is the most widely used business application in history.
 It appears on every desktop in the office that IT resources are not required, and there is always someone in the office who knows the most about Excel.
 It just works, and it is familiar.